bitsRick/Tic-Tac-Toe/README.md

 ## About the Project

-N-Tic-Tac-Toe with N-Tree topology is a demonstration of a hierarchical architecture, where each component is organized as a tree node with an arbitrary number of child elements.
+N-Tic-Tac-Toe with N-ary Tree topology is a demonstration of a hierarchical architecture, where each component is organized as a tree node with an arbitrary number of child elements.
 Key concepts:
-- N-Tree as the basis of the architecture
+- N-ary Tree as the basis of the architecture
 - DI container for dependency management
 Advantages of the N-Tree architecture:
 - Scalability – easy to add new nodes